xaverdh/hfish/README.md

 ## Building

-For now I recommend doing this in a fresh directory (this assumes that you have all dependencies installed):
+For now I recommend doing the following in a fresh directory (this assumes that you have all dependencies installed):

 ```sh
 git clone git://github.com/xaverdh/fish-parser